alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 ## Usage

+The `vite-plugin-simple-json-server` injects own middleware into development and preview servers.
+By default it is invoked only for `serve` mode.

 The plugin serves handlers routes first, then json API, static files at the end.

 Query parameters are ignored for static files.